 Couples are getting married later in life than they used to — often in their mid to late 20s — but they may be impatient to become homeowners for several reasons:3

 - If living together in an apartment has worked out, it might seem logical to graduate to home ownership when the lease is up.
 A Time magazine survey found that 37 percent of millennials think buying a home together should come before getting hitched.4

 - Mortgage rates have been at record lows for years, helping to make home ownership affordable.
-Some think it’s good to buy now and lock in a low rate, as interest rates are beginning to nose up.
+Some think it’s good to buy and lock in a low rate, before interest rates possibly nose up.